I wrote Old Men and Infidels with the following observations:

 1) In much of the developing world, the average age has fallen to the mid-twenties, not due to war, plague or famine but due to better food, better infant care and western intolerance to war,

-2) Rather better known, is the fact that during the last 70 years, left expectancy has increased dramatically (e.g. Ghana from 46 to 71 years), due to reduced death from violence (in the USA down to about 0.3% of what it was mid-19th century), globalization (i.e. trade) and western affluence.
+2) Rather better known, is the fact that during the last 70 years, life-expectancy has increased dramatically (e.g. Ghana from 46 to 71 years), due to reduced death from violence (in the USA down to about 0.3% of what it was mid-19th century), globalization (i.e. trade) and western affluence.

-3) The world’s population is thus getting older and younger simultaneously.
+3) The world’s population is getting older and younger simultaneously.

 Thus, OMAI is based on three items: aging, faith, and truth.